-Have you ever wondered what money is or what kinds of money there are?
+Have you ever wondered what money is or what types of money there are?

 What makes the difference between a piece of paper of a certain size and shape and another piece of paper of identical size and shape but printed by the Bank of England and with £20 on it?

 On the face of it, the answer is very simple:

 A central bank prints the second piece of paper.
 The paper quotes the phrase “I promise to pay the bearer on demand the sum of twenty pounds”.
 This means you’re confident you can use this piece of paper to buy stuff (in the United Kingdom anyway).

 However, I suspect that you’ll want to be able to use it to buy the same stuff a year from now too?
 It’d be pretty annoying if that £20 pound note is put away for a year and during that time it loses all its value.
 It’d be worthless!

 Using money makes life easier.

 And it does so in another way too.